Welcome to the Human Development Program!

-The Human Development major is designed to provide students with a comprehensive grounding in theoretical approaches to human development across the life course in comparative cross-species, cross-cultural, and multicultural, as well as class and gender perspectives.
-The Human Development major is interdisciplinary, meaning it draws on theories and concepts from multiple disciplines, including: Anthropology, Biology, Education, Nursing, Psychology, Sociology, and Women's & Gender Studies.
+The human development major is designed to provide students with a comprehensive grounding in theoretical approaches to human development across the life course in comparative cross-species, cross-cultural, and multicultural, as well as class and gender perspectives.
+The human development major is interdisciplinary, meaning it draws on theories and concepts from multiple disciplines, including: Anthropology, Biology, Education, Nursing, Psychology, Sociology, and Women's & Gender Studies.

-A B.A. in Human Development will help prepare students for professional, managerial, service, and educational careers in human development and human services serving infants, children, adolescents, families, and elders.
-The degree in Human Development will also complement students' preparation for graduate studies in traditional fields such as psychology, sociology, anthropology, or human development.
-Our Career & Grad School Info page provides career and certificate, credential and graduate school options for students who earn a B.A. in Human Development.
+A BA in Human Development will help prepare students for professional, managerial, service, and educational careers in human development and human services serving infants, children, adolescents, families, and elders.
+The degree in human development will also complement students' preparation for graduate studies in traditional fields such as psychology, sociology, anthropology, or human development.
+Our Career & Grad School Info page provides career and certificate, credential and graduate school options for students who earn a BA in Human Development.

 Program Learning Outcomes